Tomodachi Life: Reception

 The game introduced unique mechanics that were noted for its charm and humor, such as a "dream" state that players could enter when an islander was asleep.
 According to Takahashi, this would have been difficult to implement in the west without the westernization.

-Tomodachi Life was a best seller in the Japanese video game market during the week of its release, selling about 404,858 units.
+Tomodachi Life was a best-seller in the Japanese video game market during the week of its release, selling about 404,858 units.
 By September 2014, its global sales reached 3.12 million units.
-As of 31 March 2023, Nintendo has sold 6.71 million units of the game worldwide, which made it one of the top 10 best selling games on the 3DS.
+As of 31 March 2023, Nintendo has sold 6.72 million units of the game worldwide, which made it one of the best selling games on the 3DS.

-Controversy
+Same-sex relationships

 Following the announcement of a worldwide release, controversy arose concerning the impossibility of same-sex relationships.
 In May 2013, a rumor emerged that a bug in the original Japanese version of the game that enabled such relationships was patched by Nintendo.
 This was refuted by Nintendo in a statement made April 2014, explaining that same-sex relationships were never possible, and in fact a different issue was fixed.
 In reality, fans had been making their Miis appear to be a different gender, which, while a workaround, did not change the Miis' pronouns.
-Fans were angered by the lack of such relationships, starting campaigns to add in the option.
+They were angered by the lack of such relationships, starting campaigns to add in the option.

 Despite this, Nintendo stated that it would not be possible to add same-sex relationships to the game, as they "never intended to make any form of social commentary with the launch of the game", and because it would require significant development alterations which would not be able to be released as a post-game patch.
 The company later apologized and stated that if they were to create a third game in the series they would "strive to design a gameplay experience from the ground up that is more inclusive, and better represents all players."